rChimisso/E1P-Prolog/README.md

 ## Mechanisms behind
-The whole project uses a custom made utility module ([charUtils]) to recognize to which character class a given character belongs to.
+The whole project uses a custom made utility module ([charUtils]) to recognize to which character class a given character belongs to and to convert values from list of characters to URI values with octets.
 The first idea was to create a specific Finite State Machine for each URI part (Scheme, Userinfo, Host, Port, Path, Query, Fragment).
 To make it possible each machine would have to understand when to stop and leave